SheldonDacon/MiniCompComplier/README.md

 ## Overview

-The Lever Compiler is designed to transform high-level code written in a BASIC-like language into equivalent C code, facilitating easy execution on a variety of platforms.
-Lever introduces simplicity and ease of use while generating efficient and readable C code.
+ Compiler is designed to transform high-level code written in a BASIC-like language into equivalent C code, facilitating easy execution on a variety of platforms.

 ## Features